friday27/backend-dev/leetcode_note.md

 389\.
 Find the Difference (XOR operation)
 392\.
 Is Subsequence
 367\.
 Valid Perfect Square (a square number is 1+3+5+7+...)
+373\.
+Find K Pairs with Smallest Sums (To be improved)
 374\.
 Guess Number Higher or Lower
 377\.
 Combination Sum IV **[(Study)](https://leetcode.com/problems/combination-sum-iv/discuss/85036/1ms-Java-DP-Solution-with-Detailed-Explanation)**
 378\.
 Kth Smallest Element in a Sorted Matrix